Coronavirus (COVID-19) survey: Tell us what information you need to help your business recover from COVID-19 impacts.

 Find out what financial assistance and support is available if you have been affected by a natural disaster.

 Whether you can reopen immediately after a natural disaster or need more time, you must keep your customers and suppliers informed.
 Re-establishing your communications systems quickly is essential to recovering normal business operations.

 Contact your phone and internet service providers to find out how they can help you stay in touch with your customers, suppliers and staff.
 Also contact your information technology support person to seek advice on restoring your computer systems.

-For information on hot desk facilities, data retrieval and cloud-based technologies, contact the Australian Information Industry Association (AIIA) or search the GoDigitalQld portal.
+For information on hot desk facilities, data retrieval and cloud-based technologies, contact the Australian Information Industry Association (AIIA).

 Communicate with your customers

 By communicating with your customers you can find out who has been directly affected by the natural disaster, and how you might be able to help them.

 If you have access to your customer information database, you could contact your customers and tell them what your business plans are.
 For example:

 - when you will reopen